First off, your pain is REAL. Yes, that's right. Despite what anyone tells you, it is not "just in your head."

 From an unconventional view, many adverse experiences, such as sexual trauma, medical trauma, childhood neglect, emotional, and physical abuse are all types of losses.

 Many of these previous losses/ transitions can affect a couples relationship.
-Rebecca works alongside Jennifer Musselman, LMFT, to provide co-couples therapy so that each partner feels heard.
-During couples work, the two clinicians utilize a non-judgmental, relational approach building on emotion-focused therapy, the Gottman method, and non-violent communication.
+During couples work, Rebecca utilizes a non-judgmental, relational approach building on emotion-focused therapy, the Gottman method, and non-violent communication.
+Rebecca specializes with couples where one or both partners has ADHD.

 Distractibility, hyperactivity, and impulsivity no longer need to be the enemy.
 Rebecca's strength-based approach helps the client, once given the right resources and treatment, notice their strengths as their biggest asset and "golden ticket" to navigating this unfamiliar world.
 Her clients report feeling more confident in their ability to pursue their dreams with a new found sense of self-esteem.